skmangalam/database_engineering/database-internals.md

 * Works **only if** all queried columns exist in index.
 * PostgreSQL uses visibility map to avoid heap lookup.
 * If page not marked "all-visible" → heap access still required.
+* Visibility map is updated by autovacuum or manual VACUUM.

 ---